Mallory-Weiss Syndrome

 Mallory-Weiss syndrome is a nonpenetrating mucosal laceration of the distal esophagus and proximal stomach caused by vomiting, retching, or hiccuping.

-Most episodes of bleeding stop spontaneously; severe bleeding occurs in about 10% of patients, who require significant intervention, such as transfusion or endoscopic hemostasis (by clip placement, injection of ethanol or epinephrine, or by electrocautery).
+Most episodes of bleeding stop spontaneously; approximately 25% of patients require endoscopic hemostasis (by clip placement, injection of ethanol or epinephrine, or by electrocautery) (Most episodes of bleeding stop spontaneously; approximately 25% of patients require endoscopic hemostasis (by clip placement, injection of ethanol or epinephrine, or by electrocautery) (1, 2).
+Some patients require blood transfusion.
+Intra-arterial infusion of vasopressin or therapeutic embolization into the left gastric artery during angiography may also be used to control bleeding. ).
+Some patients require blood transfusion.
 Intra-arterial infusion of vasopressin or therapeutic embolization into the left gastric artery during angiography may also be used to control bleeding.
-Surgical repair is rarely required.

 Drugs Mentioned In This Article